 A pronoun is a word that is used in the place of a noun.
-A relative pronoun is one which is used to refer to nouns mentioned previously, whether they are people, places, things, animals or ideas.
+A relative pronoun is one that is used to refer to nouns mentioned previously, whether they are people, places, things, animals, or ideas.
 Relative pronouns can be used to join two sentences or to connect a clause/phrase to a noun or pronoun.
 Therefore, a relative clause is a part of a sentence that has a verb in it and is joined to the rest of the sentence with relative pronouns.

-The most common relative pronouns are who, whom, whose, which and that.
+The most common relative pronouns are who, whom, whose, which, and that.

 “Who” is always used to persons, but is used as the subject of the dependent clause.

 The doctor who examined me has just died.

 I like the students who work hard.

 The man who lives next to the door is a thief.

 My mother, who was born in Kigali, has always been a great advisor.

 “Whose” can be used for people, animals, or things for the possessive case.

 The man whose wife died recently is sick.